 I was also moved by BlackkKlansman, which I wrote about in a previous post.
-Both films portray real-life history in thought-provoking and enlightening ways.
-I think that sometimes people voice uninformed and slanted opinions on things without taking into account the intrinsic truth of a situation.
-In this case, many who have complained were born after the Civil Rights Amendment was enacted and the assassination of Martin Luther King.
+Both films portray real-life history is thought-provoking and enlightening ways.
+People often voice uninformed and slanted opinions without taking into account the history and reality of the situation.
+In this case, many complainers were born after Martin Luther King was assassinated and LBJ signed the Civil Rights Act of 1964.

 A side note:

 My 2nd cousin, Arthur Kinoy was a well-known civil rights lawyer and Rutger’s University Law Professor.
 In 1964, at the height of the Civil Rights Movement, he participated in a conference sponsored by the National Lawyers Guild’s Committee for Legal Assistance in the South.
 It briefed attorneys on legal problems confronting civil rights demonstrators in Mississippi, where state and local governments resisted change.

 He and his partner, William Kunstler, were two of the most prominent attorneys during the 1960s to handle civil rights cases in the South.
 He was also Kunstler’s partner when they defended the Chicago Seven.